-Despite these challenges.
-Thermax remains dedicated to addressing them through ongoing innovation, strategic partnerships, stakeholder engagement, and continuous improvement of its ESG practices.
+Despite these challenges, Thermax remains dedicated to addressing them through ongoing innovation, strategic partnerships, stakeholder engagement, and continuous improvement of its ESG practices.
 We know we have come a long way, but there is still much that is to be done.

-- Details of the highest authority responsible for implementation and oversight of the Business Responsibility & Sustainability (BRSR) Policy - Managing Director and Chief Executive Officer Ashish Bhandari | DIN 05291138 - 9.
-Does the entity have a specified committee of the Board/Director responsible for decisionmaking on sustainability-related issues?
+- 8. Details of the highest authority responsible for implementation and oversight of the Business Responsibility & Sustainability (BRSR) Policy - Managing Director and Chief Executive Officer Ashish Bhandari | DIN 05291138 - making on sustainability-related issues?
 (Yes/No).
-If yes, provide details. - Yes.
-Managing Director and Chief Executive Officer Ashish Bhandari | DIN 05291138 - 10.
-Details of Review of the National Guidelines on Responsible Business Conduct (NGRBC) by the Company:
+If yes, provide details.

+Yes.
+Managing Director and Chief Executive Officer Ashish Bhandari | DIN - 05291138

+10. Details of Review of the National Guidelines on Responsible Business Conduct (NGRBC) by the Company: